 3.3.
 Contributions of influencing factors on river cooling effects

-Fig. 6 Relative importances of influencing factors on RCI in the normal summer day (a) and the extremely hot day (b), respectively.
+Fig. 6 Relative contribution of influencing factors to RCI in the normal summer day (a) and the extremely hot day (b), respectively.

-Fig. 7 Relative importances of influencing factors on CRCI in the normal summer day (a) and the extremely hot day (b), respectively.
+Fig. 7 Relative contribution of influencing factors to CRCI in the normal summer day (a) and the extremely hot day (b), respectively.

 Fig. 6 and Fig. 7 illustrate the relative importances of influencing factors on river cooling effects during the 2 case days.
 In contrast to prior studies emphasizing the dominance of land cover characteristics or 3D building characteristics in affecting water cooling effects, our results highlighted the substantial impacts of topography in the metropolitan area of Chongqing, which is characterized by complex terrains.